OpenSourceBrain/OSB_Documentation/contents/Help/02_Creating_Your_Own_Project.md

+## Note: OSB documentation has been moved!
+Please see latest documentation (covering both OSBv1 and OSBv2) at: https://docs.opensourcebrain.org

 ### Is your model on ModelDB?

 First of all, if the model is published, **please submit the original scripts to [ModelDB](http://senselab.med.yale.edu/ModelDB/default.asp)**.
 This is the correct place for depositing models at the time of publication and should be the first port of call for anyone looking for scripts related to a publication in computational neuroscience.